 If your site and budget are small and you don’t have a lot of users, you may be able to get by with a basic free tool like Simple History.
 However, it’s worth bearing in mind that many of these plugins lack key features, and don’t offer reliable support.

 If you run a business or are just serious about maximizing your site’s security and management, on the other hand, you’ll want to look for a comprehensive and fully-configurable plugin such as WP Activity Log.

 Bonus: How to Get Started with WP Activity Log

 Before we wrap up, let’s take a look at how to get started with WP Activity Log.
 The good news is that, although the plugin offers a lot of functionality, it’s simple to pick up and use.

 To begin, you’ll want to either download the free version from the WordPress Plugin Directory, or purchase the premium version.
 Then, you can install and activate it on your website, just as you would for any other plugin.
 Once you do that, you’ll be automatically taken to a handy setup wizard, where you can configure some key settings:

 By walking through these few screens, you can choose how detailed you want your log to be, how long you want data to be stored, who should be allowed to access your log, and if any particular users or roles should be excluded from the tracking features.

 Don’t worry if you aren’t completely sure what you want to select for these options, since you’ll be able to change them at any point in the plugin settings.
 Once you’ve completed the wizard, you’ll find links to a few handy documentation articles that will provide more information on how to use the plugin:

-Hit Finish, and WP Security Audit Log will automatically be up and running on your site!
+Hit Finish, and WP Activity Log will automatically be up and running on your site!
 Your activity log will start collecting data, and you can check it out in the new Audit Log section of your WordPress dashboard.